-Mark R. Litchy and Donald C. Grant
+Mark R. Litchy, Donald C. Grant – CT Associates, Inc.

 Mechanical handling can cause changes in the slurry particle size distribution (PSD) in some CMP slurry delivery systems.
 The cause of the changes is often attributed to excessive shear.
 However, the fluid dynamic conditions that lead to high shear stresses often increase the likelihood of fluid cavitation.
 This study was undertaken to investigate the mechanisms causing the changes.
 Slurries containing four types of particles (fumed and colloidal silica, alumina, and ceria) were circulated in a simulated slurry delivery system using diaphragm, bellows, and magnetically levitated centrifugal pumps.
 In addition, a centrifugal pump was operated under conditions in which cavitation was both likely and unlikely.